Presidency of Franklin D. Roosevelt (1941–1945): Relations with Congress

 Up until Pearl Harbor, Congress played a very active role in foreign and military policy, dealing with neutrality laws, the draft, and Lend Lease.
 As with the general public, congressional sentiment was very hostile toward Germany and Japan, favorable toward China, and somewhat less favorable toward Britain.
 Congressmen with strong German, Irish Catholic, or Scandinavian constituencies generally supported isolationist policies.
 After Pearl Harbor, isolationism disappeared in Congress and was not a factor in the 1942 or 1944 elections.
-Some leading Republican isolationists, most notably Senator Arthur Vandenberg of Michigan, Senator Warren Austin of Vermont, and Congressman Everett Dirksen of Illinois, became leading internationalists.Edward L. Schapsmeier and Frederick H. Schapsmeier, "Senator Everett M. Dirksen and American Foreign Policy: From Isolationism to Cold War Interventionism."
-Old Northwest 7 (Winter 1981-1982): 359-72.
+Some leading Republican isolationists, most notably Senator Arthur Vandenberg of Michigan, Senator Warren Austin of Vermont, and Congressman Everett Dirksen of Illinois, became leading internationalists.
 Republican Senator Robert A. Taft stayed quiet on foreign and defense issues, while many of the energetic isolationists of the 1930s, including Hiram Johnson and William Borah, were in poor health or had seen their influence decline.
 During the war, there were no secret briefings, and members of Congress were often no better informed than the average newspaper reader.
 Congressman did pay attention to military installations in their district, but rarely raised issues of broader military or diplomatic scope, with the partial exception of postwar plans.
 Congress also established the Truman Committee, which investigated wartime profiteering and other defects in war production.
-Debates on domestic policy were as heated as ever, and the major Republican gains in Congress in 1938 and 1942 gave the Conservative Coalition the dominant voice on most domestic issues.James T. Patterson, Mr. Republican: A Biography of Robert A. Taft (1972), pp 251-67, 285-98.
+Debates on domestic policy were as heated as ever, and the major Republican gains in Congress in 1938 and 1942 gave the Conservative Coalition the dominant voice on most domestic issues.